bzreinhardt/bzreinhardt.github.io/pages/seminal_paper_club.md

 layout: page
 ---

+Every week, a friend and I read a seminal paper and discuss it.
+There are so many pieces of writing that become part of our culture - we reference them, but how many people know what they actually say?

 12/30/2017 - [ON COMPUTABLE NUMBERS, WITH AN APPLICATION TO THE ENTSCHEIDUNGSPROBLEM By Turing](https://www.dropbox.com/s/e2qrcz0snqerr3r/Turing_Paper_1936.pdf?dl=0)

 12/23/2017 - [Marie Curie Radiation Paper](https://www.dropbox.com/sh/wvfptcwo0puajsx/AABLxrkf5uNJDhdGTVSJ0_oQa?dl=0)